lunerrrr/basic-custom-homepage-template/README.md

 - **Dark Theme**: The page is styled with a dark theme for better readability and aesthetics.

 ## Files
+- `assets/`: A directory containing assets, in the current state it contains the github logo for the quick access feature and the website's favicon
 - `index.html`: The main HTML file that contains the structure of the homepage.
 - `style.css`: The CSS file that contains the styles for the homepage.
 - `index.js`: The JavaScript file that handles the search form submission and redirection.
 - `LICENSE.md`: The license file for the project.
+- `README.md`: This file, the readme.

 ## Usage